Thursday, February 28, 2013

 It has been probably my biggest argument in life.
 Anyone person that I have ever spoken with on the quality of life, the struggles we face, and the ultimate way to find peace all stem from one thing: positive thinking.

-I've spoken at schools, written articles for various publications, and simply been a friend to those in need and discussed this topic.
+I've spoken at schools, written articles for various publications, and simply been a friend to those in need and have discussed this topic at length.
 No matter the occasion, there is absolutely no reason to think poorly on situations.

 Negative mentality equals negative energy which in turn leads to negative results.
 It's a simple philosophy that I firmly stand by.
 I live by it.
 So much so it's ingrained permanently in my soul and on my skin.